 Our risk assessment has therefore considered both the potential financial impact of the issues we have identified, and also the likelihood that the issue will be of interest to local taxpayers, the Government and other stakeholders.
-This has resulted in the following significant VFM risks which we view as relevant to our value for money conclusion has not identified any risks which we view as relevant to our value for money conclusion.
+This has resulted in the following VFM risks which we view as relevant to our value for money conclusion.